lemerv/Salesforce-Kanban-Explorer/docs/admin-guide.md

 2. Create a new page or edit an existing one
 3. Check that "LRES Kanban Explorer" appears in the components list under "Custom Components"

+## Assign Permissions <!-- omit from toc -->

+Assign the `LRES_Access` permission set to any users that will use the kanban board.

 ## Basic Page Setup <!-- omit from toc -->

 1. **Choose your page type**: